 4.1 Email and Internet Policy

-Related MnSCU Board Policy: http://www.mnscu.edu/board/policy/522.html
+Related Minnesota State Board Policy: https://www.minnstate.edu/board/policy/522.html

-Related MnSCU Board Procedure:
+Related Minnesota State Board Procedure:

 Purpose: To provide guidelines for appropriate use of electronic tools, email, and internet usage